b-t-k/b-t-k.github.io/a-guide/part-2.md

 The search and replace in the image will find words in all caps and replace them with upper/lower.
 We will look at the specifics of that later.

 ## <a id="search_replaces_and_regexes">Search & Replaces and Regexes [↺](#toc)
-**More soon:**
-- a beginners guide to regexes
-- BBEdit and advanced searches
+A guide ro regexes is beyond the scope of this project and there are tons and tons of tutorial and videos about there that will attempt to teach you how to use them.
+If you are like me there won’t make a lot of sense until you start using them and suddenly the lightbulbs will go off.
+So let’s dive in with some simple ones you can expand on later.

 ### A Basic Pattern
-Let's say you wanted to search for `<h2>This is the title</h2>` and replace it with `<h2 epub:type="title">This is the title</h2>`.
+Let's say you wanted to search for **<h2>This is the title</h2>** and replace it with **<h2 epub:type="title">This is the title</h2>**.
 First you identify the pattern, which in this case is text between two `<h2>` tags.
 Then you build a regex to identify this pattern:
 - `<h2>.*?</h2>`

-The `.*?` wildcards will find the `<h2>` tags with all text and characters between the two h2s.
-But in order to replace it we need to copy the text between the tags into the replace statement.
-This is accomplished by placing the wildcard pattern between in parentheses: `(.*?)`.
+The `.*?` wildcards will find all text and characters between the opening and closing h2s.
+But in order to replace the whole statement we need to copy the text between the tags into the replace statement.
+This is accomplished by placing the wildcard pattern between in parentheses (called a group): `(.*?)`.
 This essentially writes that text into memory and can then be called back on the replace statement using a backslash and the number of the occurrence.
 So...

 Find: `<h2>(.*?)</h2>`

 Replace: `<h2 epub:type="title">\1</h2>`

-Or if you had multiple tags you wanted to replace or delete like getting rid of the extra tags in the opening paragraphs: `<p class="nind">A <small>GIRL</small> stood on the shingle that fringes Millbourne Bay</p>`:
+Or if you had multiple tags you wanted to replace or delete like getting rid of the extra tags in the opening paragraphs: **<p class="nind">A <small>GIRL</small> stood on the shingle that fringes Millbourne Bay</p>**.
+You would then create multiple groups:

 Find: `<p class="nind">(.*?)<small>(.*?)</small>(.*?)</p>`